Smukanec/Jarvik_W/README.md

 scripts will not attempt to launch a local Ollama instance and all `ollama` commands automatically use the remote server.

+Access a simplified mobile interface by navigating to `/mobile` on your device.

 ## Installation

 Install dependencies and create the virtual environment: